Now is the time to hop in your car and savor a bit of rejuvenating slow-down time in the smaller communities of Thurston County.

-Throughout the summer, and beyond, our team will concoct monthly daycation itineraries.
+Our team is busy concocting monthly daycation itineraries for you.
 Let us take away the indecision and pressure of making plans and give you an easy option to enjoy ALL our region has to offer.

 Head Eastward to Tenino

 Take a leisurely drive eastward on US-12, which turns into Old Hwy 99 SW.
 Soak up the countryside views or take a detour north from Rochester (on Littlerock Rd.
 SW) to visit the Mima Mounds to experience their unique geology.
 See what rural Thurston County has to offer on your way to downtown Tenino.

 Afternoon in Tiny Town Tenino

 There are so many reasons to love Tiny Town Tenino from its terrific bike trails to its quirky downtown scene.
 Enjoy an excursion to the unconventional and unforgettable Monarch Sculpture Park or bring along friends and family members of all ages for a biking adventure along the Yelm-Tenino Trail.
 If you plan your trip for a Saturday, you can always stop by the Tenino Farmer’s Market for fresh produce or an afternoon snack.

 Road tripping is hard work, and you shouldn’t skip out on any good eats.
 If you’re still in Tenino when the cravings hit, try out Don Juan’s Mexican Kitchen (open Tuesday through Saturday from Noon to 8 p.m.)
 Their Carne Asada will keep you full all afternoon!
 Already on the road to Yelm?
 Grab a slice of authentic Italian pizza at Pizzeria La Gitana (open daily, hours vary) or a burger bowl and craft cocktail from Uptown Lounge (open Wednesday through Sunday, hours vary).
 Your stomach will thank you!

 East and North through Rainier and Yelm